ruancomelli/brag-ai/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Benefits**
+What benefits will this feature bring to the project and its users?

 **Additional context**
 Add any other context or screenshots about the feature request here.

+**Would you be willing to implement this feature?**
+Let us know if you'd be interested in submitting a PR for this feature.